John Smyth (barrister): Christian ministry, children's work and abuse

-Abuse allegations
+In 2001, the Smyth family moved to South Africa.
+The Makin Review suggested that there "is some evidence of John Smyth continuing to groom and potentially abusing young men in South Africa".

+Smyth's career in Africa was funded by millionaire Jamie Colman, son of Sir Michael Colman, 3rd Baronet, and his wife, the Revd Sue Colman.
+Sue Colman told the Makin Review she was aware of the allegations against Smyth, and the review concluded that both likely had "significant knowledge of the abuses in the UK and Africa".
+Sue Colman was at the time safeguarding minister at Holy Trinity Brompton.

-Early reports
+First reports

-An internal report from the Iwerne Trust in 1982, compiled by Mark Ruston of the Round Church Cambridge and David Fletcher of the Scripture Union, referred to "horrific" beatings of teenage boys, who sometimes suffered bleeding.
-Winchester College, with its pupils among alleged victims, was informed about the alleged beatings but both the college and the trust failed to inform the police about Smyth.
+An internal report from the Iwerne Trust in 1982, compiled by Mark Ruston of the Round Church Cambridge and Iwerne camp leader David Fletcher (employed by Scripture Union), referred to "horrific" beatings of "young men".
+According to Ruston:

+Winchester College, with its pupils among the alleged victims, was informed about the alleged beatings but both the college and the trust failed to inform the police about Smyth.
 The headmaster asked Smyth to keep away from the college and not to contact its pupils.

-There were two early publications which mentioned Smyth's abusive behaviour without naming him.

 In February 1989, John Thorn, the headmaster of Winchester College during the years that Smyth was active, released his autobiography, which included the following:

-On 3 February 2017, two days after Smyth was publicly named as an abuser, Atkins revealed via an article in The Daily Telegraph that she had referred to him in her 2012 article.
 The independent review commissioned by Winchester College and published in January 2022 included the above passage from Thorn's autobiography and indicated that it was a reference to Smyth.